patricksandquist/Sidewinder/README.md

 - Pause/Resume
 - Turbo-mode (double the speed for double the points!)
 - Delayed game rotation to make getting high scores more difficult!

+## Technologies used
+- jQuery handles keypress events and manipulates the DOM to animate the snake
+- Changing interval durations simulates different movements speeds
+- Delayed callbacks and CSS transitions create a difficult and surprising twist for players